 The Acer Aspire 7 offers a mid-range display: It can be used and the color reproduction is sufficient for media consumption.
 Mainly the brightness leaves a lot to be desired.
 Still, I can’t get rid of the feeling that the display itself doesn’t match the rest of the device.
-The case is well thought out and pretty, the built-in hardware is good and suitable for gaming.
+The case is well thought out and pretty, and the built-in hardware is suitable for gaming.
 The display, however, looks like something taken from an inexpensive old office notebook and built on it.
 If Acer installs a better display (with narrower display bezels) in the next version, the device could be even better.
 Unfortunately, this is a missed opportunity.

-I was really excited to see the performance of the Acer Aspire 7 with this configuration.
-Actually, there should be enough power for gaming: Six cores with 12 threads, 8 GB of RAM, a Vega 7 graphics unit, or even an NVIDIA GeForce GTX 1650.
+I was excited to see the performance of the Acer Aspire 7 with this configuration.
+There should be enough power for gaming: Six cores with 12 threads, 8 GB of RAM, a Vega 7 graphics unit, or even an NVIDIA GeForce GTX 1650.
 Even if it is “only” a U processor, the Ryzen 5 is 5500U pretty powerfully.
 So let’s run the notebook through the benchmarks and look at the results together.

 Direct competitors of the built-in AMD Ryzen 5 5500U are Intel’s 10 nm CPUs of the Tiger Lake H35 type.
 They are also about the same level of performance.
 The comparatively high performance of the CPU and the integrated graphics unit is remarkable: some older titles or current e-sports games can be played with good frame rates.
 You can find a good overview of what is possible with a Vega 7 graphics unit in the Lenovo Yoga Slim 7 review.

-When the Nvidia GPU is turned on, the Acer Aspire 7 really shines!
-This achieves between 66 and 71 fps in The Witcher 3, Shadow of the Tomb Raider runs on average with around 47 fps.
+When the Nvidia GPU is turned on, the Acer Aspire 7 shines!
+This achieves between 66 and 71 fps in The Witcher 3, and Shadow of the Tomb Raider runs on average with around 47 fps.
 E-sports titles like CS: GO can thus be played well at around 76 to 139 fps – on “high” settings.
 In LoL, I achieved more than 200 fps on medium settings.

 CPU-Z & GPU-Z